Introduction to Multi-Armed Bandits: Lipschitz bandits

-This version is usually meaningful (and more lucid) for infinite metric spaces.
+\begin{remark} Covering dimension is often stated without the multiplier: $ \COV[](X) = \inf_{c>0} \COV(X)$.
+This version is meaningful (and sometimes more convenient) for infinite metric spaces.
 However, for finite metric spaces it is trivially $0$, so we need to fix the multiplier for a meaningful definition.
-Furthermore, our definition allows for more precise regret bounds (both for finite and infinite metrics). \end{remark}
+Furthermore, our definition allows for more precise regret bounds, both for finite and infinite metric spaces. \end{remark}